guillaumemoreau/db-course/09_bigd.md

 - The coordinator transmits the update to all nodes sharing the information
 - Data will be updated as a background task
-- If consistency greater than the number of /writes/, database is supposed to be consistent
+- If consistency degree greater than the number of *writes*, database is supposed to be consistent
   - consistency=number of of nodes which have finished updating date

 ### Inserting new data